Stoon2/connector-4-javascript/README.md

 - level 1 win connect 4 rows or columns .
 - level 2 win connect 5 rows or columns or diagonals .
 - you can sign up and start playing .
-- have same level for the 2 modes .
+- have same levels for the 2 modes .

 ## How To Play Our Game